Frequently asked questions about personal identity code

 The processing of personal identity codes is permitted, for example, in connection with granting credit or collecting receivables.
 If the use of a commercial service is invoiced in arrears, the company has the right to process the customer’s personal identity code for collecting the receivable.
 The situation is comparable to purchasing on credit.
 If the service is invoiced in arrears, the company therefore has the right to ask for the personal identity code of a customer who is, e.g. opening an internet or mobile subscription or ordering a removal service.

 An optician is a health care professional with an obligation to draw up patient records and store them in the manner provided for in the Act on the Status and Rights of Patients.
 The personal identity code is entered in the records to identify the patient.

-Yes.
-The personal identity code identifies the customer to whom the post office will hand the delivery.
 The post frequently has responsibility for quite valuable deliveries, and its liability for damages mostly ends when the shipment has been handed over to the correct recipient.
 The postal service company's right to ask for the personal identity code and record it is based on the Postal Act (415/2011).

 Postal service companies maintain address files used to manage postal services and deliver shipments to the correct addresses and recipients.
 In addition to the recipient's name and address, the personal identity code and other information necessary for the successful delivery of shipments and safeguarding the rights of the recipients.